vishutdhar/ThatHouse/THATHOUSE.md

    - Contact agent functionality

 ### 🎯 NEXT STEPS:
-When we resume, we'll pick up from Step 4 (App Store Preparation) or whichever step you prefer.
-The app is now functionally complete with real backend, authentication, and security - ready for production preparation!
+When we resume, we can:
+- Optimize the swipe animations for smoother performance
+- Continue with App Store preparation
+- Add more property data sources
+- Implement remaining features

+### 📊 CURRENT STATUS:
+The app is now functionally complete with:
+- Real backend (Supabase)
+- Real property data (SimplyRETS)
+- Working authentication
+- Property save/reject functionality
+- Production environment configuration

+Ready for beta testing with real users!